diippu/diippu.github.io/README.md

 # diippu.github.io
-websitePortfolio with only html &amp; CSS
+websitePortfolio with only HTML &amp; CSS